Equipment and Assembly Bill 481

 What new equipment does the policy allow PAPD to acquire?

 None.
-The policy does not include a request to acquire any new equipment.
+The policy does not include a request to acquire any new types of equipment.

 Click here to view form.